- to work with children and youth

 - personalized help, when it comes to student teaching, to find the classroom and supervising teacher that match your teaching interests

-You can choose to a variety of majors within teacher education at Bethel College:
+A variety of licensing options within teacher education are available at Bethel College:

 - biology (6-12)